After their father’s death came a handwritten note: ‘One less Asian to put up with’

 The senior Chois mostly felt welcomed at the retirement community, where Byong was a well-known member of the Holy Family Church Choir, the Men’s Golf Club, Line Dance Club and Karaoke Club.

-Claudia Choi said she could see a shift in attitude toward Asian Americans during the pandemic, especially with how former president Donald Trump handled the coronavirus crisis and his use of phrases such as “China virus” and “Kung flu.”
+Claudia Choi said she could see a shift in attitude toward Asian Americans during the pandemic, especially with how former president Donald Trump handled the coronavirus crisis and his use of phrases such as “China virus” and “kung flu.”
 In Leisure World, Choi said pro-Trump flags sprang up in front of residents’ homes.

-Word from the former president sound eerily similar to what Choi said she often heard growing up in Indiana.
+Words from the former president sounded eerily similar to what Choi said she often heard growing up in Indiana.

 “We’ve heard ‘go back to your country’ before,” she said.
 “Every racist thinks it’s their most clever insult.”